agrawalsamarth/critical_bonds/README.md

 To come.

+## Runner script

+         perl run-critical-bonds <cb-input-filename> [-o <cb-output-filename>] [-L <lammps-data-filename>] [-v]

+This script takes a cb-formatted input file < cb-input-filename >, runs critical_bonds on it, and saves the critical bonds in < cb-output-filename >.
+If the -L option is given, it creates moreover a LAMMPS data file < lammps-data-filename >, in which non-critical bonds have bond type 1, and critical bonds have bond type 2.

+If called without the -o option, the outputfile is <cb-input-filename>-cb.txt.

+OPTIONS

+    -o <cb-output-filename>
+       writes the ist of critical bonds to the specified file.
+    -L <lammps-data-filename>
+       writes the created LAMMPS data file to the specified file -v
+       creates additional stdout.

 ## MATLAB version<a name="MATLAB">

 The MATLAB version is contained in the MATLAB subdirectory.
 For its description see [here](MATLAB).